TheThingSystem/steward/nodewiki/steward/RaspberryPi.md

 #Appendix - Starting at boot time

+If you installed BlueZ 4.100 or 4.101, copy the _steward_4x.sh_ from the _steward/init.d/_ directory into _/etc/init.d_,

+    sudo cp steward_4x.sh /etc/init.d/steward
+    chmod uog+rx /etc/init.d/steward

-If you installed BlueZ 5.x, copy the script _steward_5x.sh_ from the _steward/init.d/_ directory into _/etc/init.d_,
+However if you installed BlueZ 5.x, copy the script _steward_5x.sh_ from the _steward/init.d/_ directory into _/etc/init.d_,

     sudo cp steward_5x.sh /etc/init.d/steward
     chmod uog+rx /etc/init.d/steward

-this script starts both the _bluetoothd_ daemon and the _steward_ on boot.
+these scripts start both the _bluetoothd_ daemon and the _steward_ at boot time.

-If you installed BlueZ 4.x via _apt-get_, instead copy the _steward_4x.sh_ from the _steward/init.d/_ directory into _/etc/init.d_,

-    sudo cp steward_4x.sh /etc/init.d/steward
-    chmod uog+rx /etc/init.d/steward

 You then need establish symbolic links to this script in the relevant _etc/rcX.d/_ directories,

     cd /etc/rc0.d/
     sudo ln -s ../init.d/steward K02steward